 Staff can only access the attendance dashboard in Students > Attendance and take all registers if:

-• they have the Attendance: Administer permission
+- They have the Attendance: Administer permission

-• your school has enabled the option for all staff with attendance permissions to take all attendance registers.
+- Your school has enabled the option for all staff with attendance permissions to take all attendance registers.

 You can see how to manage these settings here: Giving permission for other staff or teaching assistants to take attendance registers

-Go to Students > Attendance, choose the correct date and am/pm session.
+- Check the registers in the table.
 Can you see the lesson that the teacher needs to take the register for?
 If you can, move on to the next step.

-If you don't see the lesson, it might be that the course hasn't been set up, or that the course has been set up but there are no lessons scheduled or the lessons have been scheduled at the wrong time.
-Go to School > Programmes > Courses to check that the right course exists.
+If you don't see the lesson, it might be that the course hasn't been set up, or that the course has been set up but there are no lessons scheduled, or the lessons have been scheduled at the wrong time.

-• If the course doesn't exist you can follow the instructions here to add it.
+- If the course doesn't exist, you can follow the instructions here to add it.

 Step 4 - Check the staff assigned to the lesson

 If you can see that the lessons have been scheduled with the right times and effective dates, check that the staff member who needs to take the register is either the academic lead/form tutor or has been added to the individual timetabled lesson slots.
-If not, this means the class has been wrongly assigned to another member of staff or the class hasn’t been assigned to anyone.

 If you need to make changes to the staff assigned to lessons or the academic lead, you can follow the instructions in this article.